jonase/eastwood/README.md

 If you have a code base you do not trust to load, consider a sandbox, throwaway virtual machine, etc.

+There are also options that enable printing of additional debug messages during linting.
+These are only intended for tracking down the cause of errors in Eastwood.
+You specify the key `:debug` with a value that is a set of keywords, e.g.

+    lein eastwood '{:exclude-linters [:wrong-arity] :debug #{:eval :ns}}'

+* `:all` - enable all debug messages.
+This also enables showing the list of namespaces near the beginning of the output, before linting begins.
+* `:time` - print messages about the elapsed time taken during analysis, and for each individual linter.
+* `:forms` - print the forms as read, before they are analyzed
+* `:forms-pprint` - like `:forms` except pretty-print the forms
+* `:progress` - show a brief debug message after each top-level form is read
+* `:eval` - prett-print each form after it has been read, analyzed into an AST (abstract syntax tree), and converted back into form from the AST, but before that form is evaluated with `eval`.
+* `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted, and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).

 ## Known issues